“Comedy Matters Because It Brings People Together”

 Before the comedy lineup started Littleton and Dumi Maraire sat down to talk about his book, “Black Comedians on Black Comedy” and really dove into the role comedy has played in progressive social change through bold social commentary.
 Little’s book is the first of its kind — a kind of chronicle of the history of Black comedy.
 “The reason I wrote it is because if we don’t write our own histories it gets a little bland.
 These are what I call unsung heroes.
 I don’t wanna wake up tomorrow and nobody remembers them,” Littleton explained.

-Littleton didn’t get the name D’Militant for nothing.
-His entire career he advocated for the Black community.
+Littleton didn’t get the name “D’Militant” for nothing.
+His entire career he has advocated for the Black community.
 While working at BET he was given a list of words that nobody could say on air but the “N” word was not on that list.
 Littleton made sure that was changed.
-“My father, although he was not a Black Panther, he would always talk to me about black empowerment,” Littleton shared.
+“My father, although he was not a Black Panther, he would always talk to me about Black empowerment,” Littleton shared.

 Littleton’s stories of his time in the comedy industry ebbed and flowed and captivated everyone in attendance.
 It was like sitting with an uncle and listening to him tell of life’s highs and lows, hoping to learn a few lessons along the way and of course, have a few laughs.
 “The most interesting comedian experience was with Arsenio Hall.
 He told me about the first time he had sex.
 I didn’t ask him that,” Littleton recalled.

-Littleton’s career and his legacy is rich and inspiring.
+Littleton’s career and legacy are rich and inspiring.
 His most prominent message before closing the discussion for questions from the audience was that, “Comedy matters because it brings people together.”